OpenSourceOV/raspberry-pi-setup/instructions.md

 1. Connect the Pi to the internet.

-    Connecting the Pi v3 to the internet is much easier than previous models.
-You can connect the Pi to an internet-accessible network by plugging an ethernet cable into the ethernet port on the Pi and then directly into a network router.
-Alternatively the model 3 Raspberry Pi has Wi-Fi (enabled by default) and can be connected to any wireless network that broadcasts an SSID.
+    Most Raspberry Pis now have WiFi enabled by default.
 At the top right of the desktop click the Wi-Fi icon on the task bar and you will see a list of available wireless networks.
 Click a network to join, providing a network key if required.

     ![](./images/task_bar_wifi.jpg)
     ![](./images/wireless_network_list.jpg)